dorarad17/todo-app-frontend/README.md

 - Axios
 - ESLint

-Key features include adding/deleting tasks, in-line edit of descriptions, ability to label tasks by priority (high, medium, low) and to mark tasks as complete.
+Key features include adding/deleting tasks, in-line edit of descriptions, ability to label tasks by priority (high, medium, low) and marking tasks as complete.

 It has been designed and built with mobile-first reponsive principles in mind.